 The autumn leaves have begun to fall.
 Winter is coming.
 And that means it's time to start preparing your motorhome for hibernation.
 If you plan on parking it for a long period of time, winterizing is one of the most important parts of ensuring that your coach runs smoothly for many years to come.

 “Customers need to winterize their motorhomes in frigid weather to keep water from freezing and damaging the expensive parts in their plumbing system," said D. Ray Hester, the Tiffin Service Center Shop Manager.
 “When pipes freeze and expand, then thaw out, tiny leaks or cracks can occur, which could ultimately cause water damage to the interior of the motorhome."

 Below is the detailed checklist you need to be sure you don't forget an important step in winterizing your motorhome.
 We also have a video tutorial that will show you how to winterize your RV — check it out for a visual guide.

 Before you start winterizing, be sure to have these items on hand:

 - Standard half-inch hose to connect to the inlet side of the water pump

 - Teflon tape

-- Now that you've emptied all the tanks and outside lines, it's time to test all faucets to check both hot and cold water is no longer flowing.
+- Now that you've emptied all the tanks and outside lines, it's time to test all faucets to check that both hot and cold water are no longer flowing.

 - Go to the shower and test that hot and cold water has drained.